Trapped in a Single Product Mindset

-- Your company’s game plan for serving products to different customers is based on “what can be ready next” or “what the big customer wants.”
+- Your Company’s game plan for serving products to different customers is based on “what can be ready next” or “what the big customer wants.”
 It’s not based on “what’s best overall, in what order, and in what time frame.”

-- Your company’s decisions and choices don’t reflect a coherent game plan or strategy.
-They don’t connect technology research and concept discovery with product development and management.
+- Your Company’s decisions and choices don’t reflect a coherent strategy.
+There’s only a weak connection between up-front technology research and in-market product management.

-The problem for many management teams is they don’t know the extend to which their entire organization is mired in a Single-Product Mindset.
+Many management teams don’t know the extent to which a Single-Product Mindset holds back their organizations.
 They don’t see it as an enterprise-wide issue.
 And when they do, they don’t call it out as a problem.
-To make matters worse, top managers often believe their Single-Product practices should be judged as “best-in-class.”
+To make matters worse, top managers often believe their Single-Product practices are “best-in-class.”

 Stalling Needed Changes

 Companies experience the burden of the Single-Product approach when they try to transform or pivot their product offerings.
 And such changes to product offerings can be critical to a business’s growth and survival.
 But the sad truth is that the one-product-at-a-time approach doesn’t allow these changes to happen quickly, if at all.